oracle-samples/xml-sample-demo/INTRODUCTION/Introduction.md

 Executive Overview
 ==================

 The XML DB INTRODUCTION example is a browser based demonstration that provides a brief overview of how to store, index, query and update XML content stored in Oracle Database 12c.
+It is based on XML Schema and Object-Relational storage.

 Installation Instructions
 =========================